ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  major  capital  improvement  increase  shall  not  include  retroactive payments.
+The collection of any increase shall not exceed two percent in any year from the effective date of the order granting the increase over
+ S. 2980--B  9

-The collection of any increase shall not exceed two percent in any year from the effective date of the order granting the increase over the  rent  set forth in the schedule of gross rents, with collectability of any dollar excess above said sum to  be  spread  forward  in  similar increments  and added to the rent as established or set in future years.
+ the  rent  set forth in the schedule of gross rents, with collectability of any dollar excess above said sum to  be  spread  forward  in  similar increments  and added to the rent as established or set in future years.
  Upon  vacancy,  the landlord may add any remaining balance of the tempo- rary major capital improvement increase to  the  legal  regulated  rent.
- S. 2980--A  9

  Notwithstanding  any  other  provision of the law, for any renewal lease commencing on or after  June  14,  2019,  the  collection  of  any  rent increases  due  to  any  major capital improvements approved on or after June 16, 2012 and before June 16, 2019 shall not exceed two  percent  in any  year  for  any  tenant  in  occupancy on the date the major capital improvement was approved; provided, however, where an application for  a temporary  major  capital  improvement increase has been filed, a tenant shall have sixty days from the date of mailing of a notice of a proceed- ing in which to answer or reply.
 The  state  division  of  housing  and community  renewal  shall provide any responding tenant with the reasons for the division's approval or denial  of  such  application;  PROVIDED, HOWEVER,  NO  APPLICATION  FOR A MAJOR CAPITAL IMPROVEMENT RENT INCREASE SHALL BE APPROVED BY THE  DIVISION  OF  HOUSING  AND  COMMUNITY  RENEWAL UNLESS  THE  OWNER  OF  THE  PROPERTY  HAS  FILED  ALL COPIES OF PERMITS PERTAINING TO THE MAJOR CAPITAL IMPROVEMENT WORK WITH SUCH  APPLICATION.
  ANY  APPLICATION  SUBMITTED  WITH FRAUDULENT PERMITS OR WITHOUT REQUIRED PERMITS SHALL BE DENIED; or
   § 5.
 This act shall take effect immediately; provided that the  amend- ments  to section 26-405 of the city rent and rehabilitation law made by section one of this act shall remain in full force and  effect  only  as long  as  the  public  emergency requiring the regulation and control of residential rents and evictions continues, as provided in subdivision  3 of  section 1 of the local emergency housing rent control act; provided, further, that the amendments to section 26-511 of the rent stabilization law of nineteen hundred sixty-nine made by section two of this act shall expire on the same date as such law expires and  shall  not  affect  the expiration  of such law as provided under section 26-520 of such law, as from time to time amended.

   PART C

   Section 1.
 Subdivision 3 of section 302-a  of  the  multiple  dwelling law,  as added by chapter 911 of the laws of 1965, is amended to read as
  follows:
   3. a.
-If (i) the official records of the department shall note that a rent impairing violation exists OR EXISTED  in  respect  to  a  multiple dwelling and that notice of such violation has been given by the depart- ment, by mail, to the owner last registered with the department and (ii) such  note  of the violation [is] WAS not cancelled or removed of record within [six] THREE  months  after  the  date  of  such  notice  of  such violation,  then  for the period that such violation remains uncorrected after the expiration of said [six] THREE months, no rent shall be recov- ered by any owner for any premises in such multiple dwelling used  by  a resident  thereof for human habitation in which the condition constitut- ing such rent impairing violation exists, provided, however, that if the violation is one that requires approval of plans by the  department  for the  corrective  work  and  if plans for such corrective work shall have been duly filed within [three months] ONE MONTH from the date of  notice of  such  violation  by the department to the owner last registered with the department, the [six-months] THREE MONTH period aforementioned shall not begin to run until the date that plans for the corrective  work  are approved  by  the department; if plans are not filed within said [three- months] ONE MONTH period or if so filed, they are disapproved and amend- ments are not duly filed within thirty days after the date of  notifica- tion of the disapproval by the department to the person having filed the plans,  the  [six-months]  THREE MONTH period shall be computed as if no
+If (i) the official records of the department shall note that  a rent  impairing  violation  exists  OR  EXISTED in respect to a multiple dwelling and that notice of such violation has been given by the depart- ment, by mail, to the owner last registered with the department and (ii) such note of the violation [is] WAS not cancelled or removed  of  record within  [six]  THREE  months  after  the  date  of  such  notice of such violation, then for the period that such violation  remains  uncorrected after the expiration of said [six] THREE months, no rent shall be recov- ered  by  any owner for any premises in such multiple dwelling used by a resident thereof for human habitation in which the condition  constitut- ing such rent impairing violation exists, provided, however, that if the violation  is  one that requires approval of plans by the department for the corrective work and if plans for such  corrective  work  shall  have been  duly filed within [three months] ONE MONTH from the date of notice of such violation by the department to the owner  last  registered  with the department, the [six-months] THREE MONTH period aforementioned shall not  begin  to run until the date that plans for the corrective work are
- S. 2980--A  10
+ S. 2980--B  10

- plans whatever had been filed under this proviso.
+ approved by the department; if plans are not filed within  said  [three- months] ONE MONTH period or if so filed, they are disapproved and amend- ments  are not duly filed within thirty days after the date of notifica- tion of the disapproval by the department to the person having filed the plans,  the  [six-months]  THREE MONTH period shall be computed as if no plans whatever had been filed under this proviso.
 If a condition consti- tuting a rent impairing violation exists  in  the  part  of  a  multiple dwelling  used  in  common  by  the  residents  or in the part under the control of the owner thereof, the violation shall be deemed to exist  in the respective premises of each resident of the multiple dwelling.
   b.
 The provisions of subparagraph a shall not apply if (i) the condi- tion referred to in the department's notice to the owner last registered with the department did not in fact exist, notwithstanding the  notation thereof  in  the  records of the department; (ii) the condition which is the subject of the violation has in fact been corrected WITHIN THE THREE MONTH PERIOD REQUIRED BY SUBPARAGRAPH A OF THIS SUBDIVISION, though  the note  thereof in the department has not been removed or cancelled; (iii) the violation has been caused by the resident from whom rent  is  sought to  be  collected  or  by  members  of his family or by his guests or by another resident of the multiple dwelling or the members of  the  family of  such other resident or by his guests, or (iv) the resident proceeded against for rent has refused entry to  the  owner  for  the  purpose  of correcting the condition giving rise to the violation.
   c.
 To  raise  a defense under subparagraph a in any action to recover rent or in any special proceeding for the recovery of possession because of non-payment of rent, the resident must affirmatively plead and  prove the material facts under subparagraph a[, and must also deposit with the clerk  of  the court in which the action or proceeding is pending at the time of filing of the resident's answer the amount of rent sought to  be recovered  in  the  action  or  upon  which  the  proceeding  to recover possession is based, to be held by the clerk of the  court  until  final disposition of the action or proceeding at which time the rent deposited shall be paid to the owner, if the owner prevails, or be returned to the resident  if  the  resident prevails.
 Such deposit of rent shall vitiate any right on the part of the owner to  terminate  the  lease  or  rental agreement of the resident because of nonpayment of rent].
   d.
 If a resident voluntarily pays rent or an installment of rent when he OR SHE would be privileged to withhold the same under subparagraph a, he OR SHE shall [not thereafter] have [any] A claim or cause  of  action to  recover  back  the rent or installment of rent so paid.
 A voluntary payment within the meaning hereof shall mean payment other than one made pursuant to a judgment in an action or special proceeding.
   e.
 [If upon the trial of any action to recover  rent  or  any  special proceeding for the recovery of possession because of non-payment of rent it  shall  appear  that  the  resident  has  raised a defense under this section in bad faith, or has caused the violation or has  refused  entry to  the owner for the purpose of correcting the condition giving rise to the violation, the court, in its discretion, may impose upon  the  resi- dent the reasonable costs of the owner, including counsel fees, in main- taining the action or proceeding not to exceed one hundred dollars.]
 THE DEPARTMENT  SHALL  NOTIFY  THE  RESIDENT AND OWNER WHEN A RENT IMPAIRING VIOLATION HAS BEEN PLACED IN THEIR  APARTMENT.
 THE  NOTIFICATION  SHALL INCLUDE  A  LIST OF THE RENT IMPAIRING VIOLATIONS PLACED AND AN EXPLANA- TION OF THE RESIDENT'S RIGHT TO RAISE THE RENT IMPAIRING VIOLATIONS AS A DEFENSE IN ANY ACTION TO RECOVER RENT OR IN ANY SPECIAL  PROCEEDING  FOR THE RECOVERY OF POSSESSION BECAUSE OF NON-PAYMENT OF RENT.
+ S. 2980--B  11

   §  2.
 Subdivisions  10  and  11  of  section 713 of the real property
  actions and proceedings law, subdivision 10 as amended by chapter 467 of the laws of 1981 and subdivision 11 as added by chapter 312 of the  laws of 1962, are amended to read as follows:
- S. 2980--A  11

   10. The  person  in possession has entered the property or remains in possession by force or unlawful means and he or SHE OR his OR HER prede- cessor in interest was not in quiet possession for  three  years  before the time of the forcible or unlawful entry or detainer and the petition- er  was  peaceably  in  actual possession at the time of the forcible or unlawful entry or in constructive possession at the time of the forcible